spack/spack-monitor/docs/getting_started/api.rst

                 "type": "dir"
             }
         },
-        "output": "==> diffutils: Executing phase: 'install'\n==> [2021-02-18-12:35:47.550126] 'make' '-j8' 'install'\nMaking install in...",
-        "errors": null,
         "full_hash": "5wdhxf5usk7g6gznwhydbwzmdibxqhjp"
     }

+We don't represent output here, as it's captured and stored with ``BuildPhase`` objects.
-As you can see, the output, error, and config args are provided as is (we just read in the file for the request), the environment is read in, filtered to a list to include only ``SPACK_*`` variables, and split into key value pairs, and the package full hash is provided to look up.
+The environment is read in, filtered to a list to include only ``SPACK_*`` variables, and split into key value pairs, and the package full hash is provided to look up.
 If any information does not exist, it is simply not sent.
 A full request might look like the following: